Research

 New York, New York

-Contributed as a designer in SOM’s Education Design Lab, leading concept-to-construction documentation for The New School University Center, a $350 million, 375,000 sf academic hub in Manhattan’s Union Square.
-Coordinated stakeholder engagement, zoning compliance, and site logistics to deliver a LEED Gold-certified campus building integrating urban context with institutional needs.
+At SOM’s Education Design Lab, I contributed to complex institutional projects and led concept-to-construction documentation for a $350 million, 375,000 sq ft academic hub in Manhattan’s Union Square.
+I coordinated stakeholders, zoning, and site logistics, and helped deliver a LEED Gold-certified campus building.

 2005 — 2008